sylvainbx/rust-book-fr/FRENCH/src/ch05-03-method-syntax.md

 ## La syntaxe des méthodes

 <!--
-*Methods* are similar to functions: they’re declared with the `fn` keyword and their name, they can have parameters and a return value, and they contain some code that is run when they’re called from somewhere else.
-However, methods are different from functions in that they’re defined within the context of a struct (or an enum or a trait object, which we cover in Chapters 6 and 17, respectively), and their first parameter is always `self`, which represents the instance of the struct the method is being called on.
+*Methods* are similar to functions: we declare them with the `fn` keyword and a name, they can have parameters and a return value, and they contain some code that’s run when the method is called from somewhere else.
+Unlike functions, methods are defined within the context of a struct (or an enum or a trait object, which we cover in Chapters 6 and 17, respectively), and their first parameter is always `self`, which represents the instance of the struct the method is being called on.
 -->

-Les *méthodes* sont similaires aux fonctions : on les déclare avec le mot-clé `fn` et leur nom, elles peuvent avoir des paramètres et une valeur de retour, et elles contiennent du code qui est exécuté quand on les appelle depuis un autre endroit.
-Cependant, les méthodes diffèrent des fonctions parce qu'elles sont définies dans le contexte d'une structure (ou d'une énumération ou d'un objet de trait, que nous aborderons respectivement aux chapitres 6 et 17) et que leur premier paramètre est toujours `self`, un mot-clé qui représente l'instance de la structure sur laquelle on appelle la méthode.
+Les *méthodes* sont similaires aux fonctions : nous les déclarons avec le mot-clé `fn` et un nom, elles peuvent avoir des paramètres et une valeur de retour, et elles contiennent du code qui est exécuté quand on la méthode est appellée depuis un autre endroit.
+Contrairement aux fonctions, les méthodes diffèrent des fonctions parce qu'elles sont définies dans le contexte d'une structure (ou d'une énumération ou d'un objet de trait, que nous aborderons respectivement aux chapitres 6 et 17) et que leur premier paramètre est toujours `self`, un mot-clé qui représente l'instance de la structure sur laquelle on appelle la méthode.

 <!--
 ### Defining Methods